jacksonh1/pairk/docs/user_guide.rst

 * ``mod`` - a ``pairk.ESM_Model`` object.
 This is the ESM2 model used to generate the embeddings.
 The code for the ESM2 embeddings is adapted from the kibby conservation tool [link](https://github.com/esbgkannan/kibby) DOI: 10.1093/bib/bbac599
 * ``device`` - whether to use cuda or your cpu for pytorch, should be either "cpu" or "cuda". (default is "cuda").
 If "cuda" fails, it will default to "cpu".
 This argument is passed to the ``pairk.ESM_Model.encode`` method

+Full length sequences (``full_length_dict_in``) are required to generate the embeddings because each embedding is dependent upon the neighboring residues.
+The embeddings for just an IDR are different than the embeddings for a full length sequences.
+Thus, the full length embeddings are gathered first, and then the IDR embeddings are sliced out for the k-mer alignment.

+The ``idr_position_map`` is used to slice out the IDR embeddings, and there must be IDR positions for each sequence in the input sequence set.

+The ``mod`` input is required so that you can preload the ESM model before running the method.
+You preload the ESM model with ``pairk.ESM_Model()``

 .. autoclass:: pairk.ESM_Model
    :members:
    :undoc-members:
    :no-index:

-The ``mod`` input is required so that you can preload the ESM model before running the method.

-Full length sequences (``full_length_dict_in``) are required to generate the embeddings because each embedding is dependent upon the neighboring residues.
-The embeddings for just an IDR are different than the embeddings for a full length sequences.
-Thus, the full length embeddings are gathered first, and then the IDR embeddings are sliced out for the k-mer alignment.

-The ``idr_position_map`` is used to slice out the IDR embeddings, and there must be IDR positions for each sequence in the input sequence set.

 There is currently no way to use pre-generated embeddings for this method, but this functionality would be very easy to add.